 - Provide an advanced regional framework for the hydrocarbon systems in East Africa through the study of the regional distribution of source rocks and wide-scale basement architecture

-- Advance the understanding of new petroleum systems in deepwater East Africa through direct ties to DSDP sites and key wells
+- Advance the understanding of new petroleum systems in deepwater East Africa through direct ties to key wells

-- New data reveals excellent imaging of the rift architecture, transfer zones, karoo rifts, and widespread, rich Jurassic source-rocks in the margin
+- Reveals excellent imaging of the rift architecture, transfer zones, karoo rifts, and widespread, rich Jurassic source-rocks in the margin